ande3577/go-bootstrap-vue-pg-jwt/README.markdown

          pwgen -s 32 -1 -n
   ii.  add the result of the above command ~/.bashrc (or platform equivalent) (replace example passkey with output of 2.i.)
          export GO_TEMPLATE_JWT_KEY=sQyYUSy52odvX5Qdxt5SV1RsjuXEw7nm

+== Setting up the database ==

+1. Launch the postgres command line psql -U postgres -W
+2. Create the database
+    CREATE DATABASE gotemplate;
+  i.
+Repeat for developement and test databases as needed.
+3. Create the user:
+    CREATE USER gotemplate WITH PASSWORD 'password';
+4. Grant the new user access to the database:
+    GRANT ALL PRIVILEGES ON DATABASE gotemplate TO gotemplate;
+  i.
+Repeat for development and test databases as needed.
+5. Exit postgres
+    \q
+6. Run the goose migrations
+    goose up -env production
+  i.
+Repeat for development and test databases as needed